 Section 5 of the FTC Act prohibits “unfair methods of competition” and “unfair or deceptive acts or practices.”
-The FTC Act’s broad enforcement provision empowers the Commission to determine the meaning of “unfair”.
-In addition, activities considered illegal under the Sherman Act also are generally enforceable under Section 5 of the FTC Act.
 Furthermore, Section 4 of the FTC Act empowers the FTC to take action against “incipient” unfair practices; that is, conduct which does not yet amount to – but is likely to lead to – a violation of the other antitrust statutes.

 Enforcement and Penalties

-The U.S. Department of Justice, states, and private parties harmed by the anti-competitive conduct of others may bring suit for violations of the Sherman Act.
+The federal government, the states, and private parties may bring suit for violations of the Sherman Act.
 Enforcement of the FTC Act is vested exclusively in the FTC.
 Violations of the Sherman Act may result in both criminal and civil penalties.
 In addition, private plaintiffs may recover three times the amount of damages suffered, plus the costs of bringing suit, including attorneys’ fees.

 General Antitrust Guidelines

 Territorial or market allocation involves an agreement among competitors operating at the same level of the market structure – such as manufacturers, distributors, etc. – to divide the market in such a way as to allow each party to the agreement to serve its share of the market without competition from the others.
-Such prohibited allocations in the past have been made on the basis of geographical boundaries or particular types of customers.
+Prohibited allocations could include those made on the basis of geographical boundaries or particular types of customers.

-No discussions or agreements shall take place concerning allocation or division of retail packaging markets or geographical or other restrictions on representatives, distributors or other customers of ICOA members’ products.
+No discussions or agreements shall take place concerning allocation or division of wholesale or retail Castor markets or geographical or other restrictions on representatives, distributors or other customers of ICOA members’ products.

 Group boycotts or “refusals to deal” are considered per se violations in certain instances.
-Agreements or collective action to refuse to deal with certain suppliers, customers, or other competitors, or to undertake actions that tend to exclude certain participants from the marketplace or deny them access to a significant competitive benefit available to others in the market are prohibited.
-Before the per se rule is applied, however, several factors are considered, such as whether the activity was undertaken for an anti-competitive purpose, whether the group possesses market power, and whether it holds exclusive or unique access to a business element necessary for effective competition.
+Agreements or collective action to refuse to deal with certain suppliers, customers, or other competitors, or to undertake actions that tend to exclude certain participants from the marketplace or deny them access to a significant competitive benefit available to others in the market are generally prohibited.
+In the U.S. at least, before the per se rule is applied, however, several factors are considered, such as whether the activity was undertaken for an anti-competitive purpose, whether the group possesses market power, and whether it holds exclusive or unique access to a business element necessary for effective competition.

 In the trade association context, group boycott issues may arise in relation to membership and/or exhibition restrictions, or in disciplinary or expulsion action against members.
 Because these situations must be analyzed closely in accordance with strictly defined legal guidelines, counsel should be notified prior to ICOA’s consideration of any of these actions.